Keeping Winston-Salem safe is a team effort

 Step One: Candidates must pass a reading comprehension test and a modified Police Officer Physical Abilities Test (POPAT) to obtain an initial application.
 The Winston-Salem Police Department Recruiting Staff administers these tests regularly throughout the year at the Alexander R. Beaty Public Safety Training and Support Center.
 Candidates must sign up for an available test date in order to begin the process.

-See: Test Dates and Information
+Click on underlined link to schedule testing: Test Dates and Information

 Step Two: Candidates who successfully pass both the reading comprehension test and the modified POPAT will be given an access code to complete the City of Winston-Salem job application.
 Applications must be completed online and a deadline for completion will be assigned.